brady-kondek/webdesign/_clients/2019-tsa-website-design-project.md

 **<u>About:</u>**

-This website is a project for the TSA event Website Design.
+This website was a project for the TSA event Website Design, in the year 2019.
 In this event, you are to make a website that follows a theme.
 During the time when this site was made, the theme was Escape Rooms.
 The website had to be a realistic site for an escape room company.

 **<u>Competition:</u>**